Confined Space Entry Plan

 Added permit required confined space decision flow chart

 4/23/21 Updated contact information Wayne Warzecha 4/23/21 Updated Emergency Service Confined Space Rescue Wayne Warzecha 4/23/21 Updated Confined Space Inventory Documents Wayne Warzecha 10/05/22 Removed contact person and old Tech inventory Wayne Warzecha 1/31/23 Removed Boiler Permits under Record Keeping Wayne Warzecha

 Occupational Safety and Health Administration (OSHA) Confined Spaces, 29 CFR 1910.146.

 Confined Space Entry Supervisors

-Michael Machacek, Health and Safety Supervisor, and each building Head Engineer have been selected and trained as a Confined Space Entry Supervisors.
+Each building Head Engineer has been selected and trained as a Confined Space Entry Supervisors.
 The responsibilities of these individuals are as follows:

 - Know the hazards that may be encountered during entry and informing the entrants about the hazards, including information on the mode, signs, or symptoms and consequences of exposure.

 - Verify that the proper atmospheric tests have been conducted and that all procedures and equipment are in place before signing the confined space entry permit.

 - Verify that the confined space entry permit is completed prior to each entry.

 - Terminate the entry and cancel the permit when needed.
 Inform the Health and Safety Supervisor of the cancellation and reasons for cancellation.